Acquisition and administrative expenses

-ALM refers to taking both assets and liabilities into account when implementing strategic decisions in order to achieve optimal company results and is therefore needed for determining or managing the risk capital required, matching assets and liabilities (duration, cash flow and income matching) and optimising investments and reinsurance.
+ALM refers to taking both assets and liabilities into account when implementing strategic decisions in order to achieve optimal company results.
+ALM is therefore needed for determining and managing the risk capital required, matching assets and liabilities (duration, cash flow and income matching) as well as optimising investments and reinsurance.

 Austrian Commercial Code (UGB)